nalsakas/pe/README.md

 |call [label]|call [VA(label)]| |
 |call label|call label|this line doesn't require VA()|

 Beware there are two types of call instructions.
-One uses relative displacement whose form is `"call label"`.
+One uses relative displacement whose form is `call label`.
 This form doesn't require *VA()* macro.
-But the other form which needs absolute virtual address has `"call [label]"` form.
+But the other form which needs absolute virtual address has `call [label]` form.
 This form as you expect requires *VA()* macro.

 ## [:top:](#TABLE OF CONTENTS)<a name="FLAT MODEL"></a>FLAT MODEL
-*PE32*, *PE64*, *DLL32* and *DLL64* macros now optionally excepts FLAT parameter.
-When it is used it removes the necessity of using VA() macros at labels.
-PE32 has optional third argument which sets both section alignment and file alignment to a same constant.
-This way your executable will become flattened.
-It's size will become same both in file and in memory.
-If you don't supply anything it is 1000h.
+*PE32*, *PE64*, *DLL32* and *DLL64* macros now optionally excepts *FLAT* parameter.
+When used it removes the necessity of using *VA()* macros at labels.
+PE32 also has optional third argument which sets both section alignment and file alignment to the same constant.
+This way your executable becomes flattened.
+It's size will become equal both in file and in memory.
+If you don't supply anything default alignment is 1000h.

-After FLAT model your code looks simpler because all VA() references are removed.
-Downside is that in default 1000h file and section alignment your executable's size increases.
+After *FLAT* model is used your code will look simpler because all *VA()* references are unneccessary and can be removed.
+The only downside is that in default 1000h alignment your executables size's increases.
 ```
 %include "../pe.inc"